Emergency dictionary: a guide to disaster aid acronyms

 International Nepal earthquake responders are using their own language.

-It is common during disasters using acronyms while talking and creating sentences like ““UNDAC and OSOCC are on ground while UNRC has been upped to HC.
+It is common during emergencies using disaster acronyms while talking and creating sentences like “UNDAC and OSOCC are on ground while UNRC has been upped to HC.
 Needs include NFI, AAP, WASH and CIMIC, and pledges are updated in FTS.
 It can’t be long before an IA RTE and some kind of MIRA-style NA is underway, even while INSARAG guides USAR / ISAR / FMT teams and their K9s.”
 To understand that phrase is useful to have a sort of dictionary explaining the meaning of those acronyms.

 UNDAC: United Nations Disaster Assessment and Coordination.
 UNDAC teams have deployed to Nepal to help the UN and government during the first phase of the earthquake.
 UNDAC also assists in the coordination of incoming international relief.